Noyal080/React-learning/README.md

-# React code for showing Schools in Kathmandu
+Basic react code for hooks